 Centyent AI

-A key insight from our research was that adoption and onboarding posed one of the greatest barriers to introducing a new tool into clinical workflows.
-Rather than asking clinicians to learn an entirely new interface, we explored a different approach - what if Centyent could adapt to the clinician, not the other way around?
-During onboarding, users would select the EMR system they already work with, and Centyent would mirror that familiar UI, layering its own features: case sharing, second opinion AI, and community - on top of an environment clinicians already know and trust.
-For our prototype, we replicated the Cerner interface, as it was the system most commonly used by the clinicians we interviewed.
+ADOPTION One of the sharpest insights from our research was that adoption and onboarding represented one of the greatest barriers to introducing a new tool into clinical workflows.
+So rather than asking clinicians to learn an entirely new interface, we flipped the approach.
+What if Centyent adapted to the clinician, not the other way around?
+During onboarding, users select the EMR system they already work with, and Centyent mirrors that familiar UI, layering its own features: case sharing, second opinion AI, and community - on top of an environment they already trust.
+For our prototype, we replicated the Cerner interface, as it was the system most commonly referenced across our interviews.